ioos/erddapy/README.md

 ERDDAP unifies the different types of data servers and offers a consistent way to get the data in multiple the formats.
 For more information on ERDDAP servers please see [https://coastwatch.pfeg.noaa.gov/erddap/index.html](https://coastwatch.pfeg.noaa.gov/erddap/index.html).

+### Documentation and code

+The documentation is hosted at <https://ioos.github.io/erddapy>.

+The code is hosted at <https://github.com/ioos/erddapy>.

 ### Installation

 For `conda` users you can